EstherSeyi/calculator-app/README.md

 ### Continued development

-Going forward, i'll like to improve the project by;
+Going forward, I'll like to improve the project by;

 - Making the display area better handle larger numbers of characters responsively.
 - Formating display values.